-‘Enquire and Aspire’
+‘Enquire and Aspire’.

 Our vision is that pupils leave Christ Church Primary with an enquiring mind that has developed a chronological knowledge of key historical periods and facts, combined with knowledge of significant individuals who have helped shape society as it is today.
-Our vision is that this knowledge will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.
+Our belief is that this knowledge will help pupils make more informed life choices and aspire to be open-minded citizens who make a valuable contribution to society.

-We aim for the children to develop a sense of wonder and curiosity about the past and be able to place events in chronological order.
-Also to acquire an appreciation of the impact of change, cause and consequence, similarities and differences and an awareness of life in our past and that of other civilisations and cultures.
+We also endeavour for children at Christ Church to acquire an appreciation of the impact of change, cause and consequence, similarities and differences and an awareness of life in our past and that of other civilisations and cultures.